gitblanc/Preguntator/README.md

 **Preguntator** is a web application that allow you to auto-evaluate yourself for your test-type exams.

+> Huge thanks to this repository contributors :D

 ## How to use it?

 > More detailed in the Wiki